Understanding The Power Of Chiropractic

 So how does a spinal subluxation affect the brain and nervous system?
 The subluxation acts as both a physical stressor, due to the strain of the supporting structures connecting to that vertebra, and a chemical stressor, due to the accumulation of inflammation inside the joints.
 These physical and chemical stressors flood the brain with negative information from the body.
 The negative stress information is the neurological connection between the subluxation and the limbic system, which launches the stress response.
 The stress response activates two systems: The sympatho-adrenal system (SAS), and the hypothalamic pituitary adrenal axis (HPA).
 The SAS activates the sympathetic nervous system, which in turn releases hormones into the circulation.
 Once these hormones reach the adrenal glands, the adrenal glands release adrenaline into the bloodstream.
 Adrenaline supplies energy to the muscles and heart to prepare for the stress; however, it takes this energy from reproductive organs and the gastrointestinal tract.

-The HPA axis activates the area of the brain which releases additional hormones into circulation.
+The HPA axis activates the area of the brain that releases additional hormones into circulation.
 Once these hormones reach the adrenal glands, the adrenals release cortisol.
 Cortisol supplies energy to the muscles, but it takes this energy from reproductive organs and the immune system.
 This stress response is a normal response, provided the stressor is removed within a short period.
 However, when the stressor is not removed quickly, this chronic release of stress hormones negatively alters the immune, reproductive, and gastrointestinal systems, triggering a cascade of disease and illness.
 By removing the stressor (the subluxation) via chiropractic adjustment, we help stop the chronic stress response and allow energy to be reallocated to the centers that promote growth, expansion, and health.

 In a nutshell, each time a chiropractor adjusts someone’s spine, we replace the negative information that is flooding the brain with positive information.
 This recalibrates the brain to help stop the release of chronic stress hormones and allows overall health and healing to occur.
 Every time a person receives a chiropractic adjustment, it positively affects the brain and nervous system.
 This positive effect on the brain promotes a state of ease and well-being within the body.